Nootaku/mwattez-cv/README.md

 This project was made to gain some insights about React.
 It was created with the base of the bootstrapped project [Create React App](https://github.com/facebook/create-react-app).

+Please note that all the data used for this project have been ignored from the commits.
+To run the project locally, you will have to rebuild the `/src/components/data/` directory.

 ## To run locally

 This will set up a development environment.